 Now we go beyond the semiclassical approximation and concentrates on the quantum level.
 We show the Liouvillian gap $\lambda = \text{Re}[\lambda_{1}]$ in the right panel of Fig.\ref{kerrMF}.
 One can see that with the Kerr nonlinearity decreasing, the Liouvillian gap tends to zero faster.
 For the minimum Kerr nonlinearity strength $U=1/100$, the Liouvillian gap closes in the interval of $G\in(1,2)$.
 This implies that the two degenerate steady states break the $\mathbb{Z}_2$ symmetry spontaneously characterizing the occurrence of the second-order phase transition \cite{Minganti2018}.

-In Fig.\ref{KerrFS}, we show the numerics of the fidelity susceptibility $\chi_{F}$ changes with the two-photon driving $G$.
-The different markers label results of the corresponding Kerr nonlinearity strengths $U$.
-Analogous to the spin model discussed in Sec. \ref{ModelI}, the abrupt changes for the steady-state density matrices contribute to the valley patterns.
-As the number of photons increases, the minimum of $\chi^{min}_{F}$ keeps being lower and the valley is getting sharper.
-Moreover, with decreasing nonlinearity $U$ to the thermodynamic limit, the critical two-photon driving $G(\chi_{F}^{min})$ shift towards the left.
-In the inset of Fig.\ref{KerrFS}, we report the scaling of $G(\chi_{F}^{min})$ with the Kerr nonlinearity $U$.
-Through the linear fitting one can approximately estimate the critical value as $G^{c}\approx 1.04$.
+\xl{ In Fig.\ref{KerrFS}, we show the numerics of the fidelity susceptibility $\chi_{F}$ changes with the two-photon driving $G$.
+The different markers label the results of the corresponding Kerr nonlinearity strengths $U$.
+Analogous to the spin model discussed in Sec. \ref{ModelI}, the abrupt changes for the steady-state density matrices contribute to the peak patterns.
+As the number of photons increases, the maximum of $\chi^{max}_{F}$ keeps being higher and the peak is getting sharper.
+Moreover, with decreasing nonlinearity $U$ to the thermodynamic limit, the critical two-photon driving $G(\chi_{F}^{max})$ shift towards the left.
+In the inset of Fig.\ref{KerrFS}, we report the scaling of $G(\chi_{F}^{max})$ with the Kerr nonlinearity $U$.
+Through the linear fitting one can approximately estimate the critical value as $G^{c}\approx 1.04$.}

 The divergence can also be observed in the behavior of trace distance susceptibility$\chi_{T}$ as shown in Fig. \ref{KerrTS}.
 Following the same analysis routine for $\chi_{F}$, we find that $\chi_{T}$ becomes divergent as the two-photon driving strength $G$ approaching to the critical point.
 As the Kerr nonlinearity $U$ decreasing, the divergent behavior of $\chi_T$ becomes more and more apparent, i.e. the height of the peaks become higher and the positions (critical values of two-photon driving $G_{\chi_T^{max}}$) shift towards left.
 The linear fitting of $G_{\chi_T^{max}}$ to the nonlinearity allow us to extrapolate the critical value of two-photon driving to be $G^{c}\approx1.04$, in consistent with the results obtained by the fidelity susceptibility.